moritzWa/wallawitsch-gmail.com/src/content/cas.md

 How this process can look like is demonstrated in a [YouTube videos by the AI researcher Károly Zsolnai-Fehér](https://www.youtube.com/watch?v=B8RMUSmIGCI&t=2s), in which he also describes it as the _artistic control over images_.

 ![iGAN demontsration](https://s4.gifyu.com/images/gan.gif)

+Another fascinating technology in this category is GTP-3, _an autoregressive language model that uses deep learning to produce human-like text_.
+We saw commercially successful use of this model in copywriting (ex. copysmith.ai) and code completion (ex.
+[GitHub Copilot](https://copilot.github.com/)).
+But besides software code, there has been little commercialization of text completion.
+Thus, I hope somebody builts a ubiquitous text completions browser extension (pls. lmk if you do).

+GTP-3 can not only be used to outsource cognitive tasks, but it can generate entirely new ideas.
+David Dohan, Research Engineer at Google Brain, demonstrates the power of using this model for idea generation in a [recent Athens community talk](https://youtu.be/Oxbv9EnhSuk?t=534).

 Although the descriptions of the two terms, provided by Nielsen and Carter, still comes with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they help us draw a further categorization.
 For our purpose here and using our terminology, I'll summarize them as the distinction between CAS and CAAI, Cognitive Augmentation AI.